Ventura Probate Attorneys

 Helping Families Navigate the Probate Process from Our Offices in Encino & Ventura

 Probate is a court supervised process that is used to wind up a person’s legal and financial affairs after their death.
 It includes gathering a deceased person’s assets, proving the validity of their will, appraising their estate property, paying creditors, and distributing their property as directed by their will.
 Unfortunately, the probate process can be lengthy, contentious, expensive, and highly complex.

-At Zahn Law Office, we are here to listen to you, learn about your loved one's wishes and work hard to see that they are carried out properly.
-Our Ventura estate planning lawyers can help you meet your needs, whether your loved one did or did not have a will.
+At Zahn Law Offices, APC, we are here to listen to you, learn about your loved one's wishes and work hard to see that they are carried out properly.
+Our Ventura probate lawyers can help you meet your needs, whether your loved one did or did not have a will.

 The Four Basic Steps to Probate

 - File a petition and give notice to beneficiaries.
 The probate process begins with the filing of the petition with the probate court to either admit the will to probate and appoint an executor, or if there is no will, appoint an administrator of the estate.
 Notice of hearing regarding the petition must be provided to all of the decedent's heirs and beneficiaries.
 If an heir or beneficiary objects to the petition, they have the opportunity to do so in court.
 Generally, notice of the hearing is also published in a local newspaper as an attempt to notify others, such as unknown creditors, of the proceeding.